alrichardbollans/mining_trait_data/name_matching_cleaning/readme.md

 ## Notes on WCVP

 * Some records in WCVP are not given accepted information e.g. 'Psychotria guadalupensis subsp. grosourdieana'
+* Some records have ranks differing from their accepted taxa e.g. the Variety 'Diodia teres var. hirsutior' is a synonym of the Species 'Hexasepalum teres'

 ## Possible Improvements